GoodComms/goodcomms/README.md

 | Disable TLS | `--no-tls` | `NO_TLS` | `false` |
 | Log Directory | `--log-dir` | `LOG_DIR` | `logs` |

 All ports are fully configurable.
-When using Docker Compose, changing a port requires updating **both** the environment variable **and** the `ports:` mapping.
-They must match.
+When using Docker Compose, changing a port requires updating **both** the environment variable **and** the `ports:` mapping — they must match.
 For example, to run the voice relay on port 5000:

 ```yaml
 environment: